Links

 National Rural Housing Coalition: Fights for better housing and community facilities for low-income rural people.

-North Carolina Low Income Housing Coalition: A private, nonprofit membership organization working for decent, safe and affordable housing that promotes self-determination and stable communities for low-income North Carolinians.
+North Carolina Housing Coalition: A private, nonprofit membership organization working for decent, safe and affordable housing that promotes self-determination and stable communities for low-income North Carolinians.

 U.S. National Law Centre of Homelessness and Poverty: Specializes in the legal field in the fight against homelessness and poverty.